BobMcDear/attorch/README.md

 attorch is a subset of PyTorch's [```nn```](https://pytorch.org/docs/stable/nn.html) module, written purely in Python using OpenAI's [Triton](https://github.com/openai/triton).
 Its goal is to be an easily hackable, self-contained, and readable collection of neural network modules whilst maintaining or improving upon the efficiency of PyTorch.
 In other words, it intends to be a forkable project endowed with a simple, intuitive design that can serve as an accessible starting point for those who are seeking to develop custom deep learning operations but are not satisfied with the speed of a pure PyTorch implementation and do not have the technical expertise or resources to write CUDA kernels.

-There already exist a number of wonderful PyTorch-like frameworks powered by Triton, including [kernl](https://github.com/ELS-RD/kernl/tree/main), [xFormers](https://github.com/facebookresearch/xformers), [Unsloth](https://github.com/unslothai/unsloth), and [```fla```](https://github.com/sustcsonglin/flash-linear-attention), but most concentrate mainly on Transformers and NLP applications, whereas attorch aims to be more inclusive by also presenting a variety of layers pertaining to areas besides NLP such as computer vision.
+There already exist a number of wonderful PyTorch-like frameworks powered by Triton, including [kernl](https://github.com/ELS-RD/kernl/tree/main), [xFormers](https://github.com/facebookresearch/xformers), [Unsloth](https://github.com/unslothai/unsloth), and [```fla```](https://github.com/sustcsonglin/flash-linear-attention), but most concentrate mainly on Transformers and NLP applications, whereas attorch aims to be more inclusive by also presenting a variety of layers pertaining to areas beyond NLP, such as computer vision.
 Moreover, attorch is not an inference-only package and fully supports both forward and backward passes, meaning it can be used during training as well as inference, though its performance for the latter is generally not on par with dedicated inference engines.

 ## Installation